- Tropical Fruit Guide by Marina Grubic

 Rambutan locally called Achotillo (Nephelium lappaceum) – red furry outside, sweet clear and juicy with white seed in the middle.
 Medium sized tree.

 Iñaku (gustavia mascareniensis) – rare amazon fatty fruit, purple outside round shaped like a fig with hard skin and orange flesh.

 Apai (Grias peruviana) – native local fruit tree with large broad dark green leaves, flowers are yellow on the trunk and fruit is oval-round and brown on the trunk of the tree.
 Pick when fully ripe: check by cutting a small amount to see that it is not green or white, when orange or yellow can be picked to ripen off the tree.
 Takes about 3-4 days to ripen, remains hard so cut length wise and remove the skin to eat the flesh which surrounds a large white seed.

-Strawberry tree or cotton candy tree (mutingia) – textured soft leaves with jagged edges, white flower resembles strawberry flowers, fruit is small, round and red skin when ripe, white flesh with tiny seeds throughout.
+Strawberry tree or cotton candy tree or Jamaica cherry (mutingia) – textured soft leaves with jagged edges, white flower resembles strawberry flowers, fruit is small, round and red skin when ripe, white flesh with tiny seeds throughout.
 Fast growing softwood tree and can be pruned heavily.

 Matoa (Pometia pinnata) – red and green types, round fruit with sweet jelly flesh and brown seed in the middle.

 Langsat (Lansium parasiticum) – fruit has brown skin and translucent flesh.

 Jackfruit (Artocarpus heterophyllus) – Medium to large tree, fast growing.
 Fruit in 3 years if maintained well.
 Large sweet fruit often with latex.
 Can grow to have the largest tree fruit in the world.
 Seeds are edible when cooked.